Switchfoot: Oh! Gravity. (2006–2007)

 Switchfoot's next album, Oh!
 Gravity., was released on December 26, 2006, to considerable critical acclaim.
 It entered the Billboard chart at No. 18 and peaked at No. 1 on iTunes' Top Albums chart.

 Before the release of the album, Switchfoot e-mailed a newsletter on June 2 which contained a free download of the song "Daylight to Break", a statement from Foreman implying that the band wanted to have a new album out by the end of the year, as well as a thanks to their fans for helping keep the band together for ten years.
 The band tried to involve their fans in the creation of the album, setting up a webcam in their recording studio and running a contest for a chance to play the cowbell in the studio with the band.

-To promote the album, the band first released the song, "Dirty Second Hands", as a "preview" single via iTunes on September 26.
+Promoting the album the band first released the song, "Dirty Second Hands", as a "preview" single via iTunes on September 26.
 The title track "Oh!
 Gravity" was also released to iTunes on October 21 and was sent to radio on October 31 as the lead single for the album, seeing limited success at alternative and modern rock radio.
 The album's second single, "Awakening", was released in early 2007.
-Although it saw virtually no play on mainstream radio, the accompanying band-funded music video song received over one million hits on YouTube in less than three months.
-Along with preorders of Oh!
-Gravity came a 3-song EP called Oh!
-Switchfoot.
+Although it had virtually no play on mainstream radio, the accompanying band-funded music video song received over one million hits on YouTube in less than three months.
+When Oh!
+Gravity was pre-ordered a 3-song EP called Oh!
+Switchfoot was included.
 The short CD included three songs: "The Sound in My Mouth", "C'mon C'mon", and "Oh!
 Gravity (Acoustic)".